rwaldron/johnny-five/docs/button-options.md

     board: board,
     pin: 8,
     holdtime: 1000,
-    invert: false // Default: "false".
-Set to "true" if button is Active-Low });
+    invert: false, // Default: "false".
+Set to "true" if button is Active-Low
+    nTaps: 3 // Default: "0".
+Set > 0 to trigger
+  });

   // Inject the `button` hardware into